Home > All Recipes > Small Cakes > Small Vanilla Orange Gingerbread Cream Cake

 1/2 teaspoon ground ginger, 1/4 teaspoon ground cinnamon, 1/8 teaspoon ground cloves

 • Remove the pudding from the heat and stir in the butter until melted.
 Transfer the pudding to a bowl.
-Optional – strain the mixture through a fine mesh strainer set over the bowl to remove any lumps.
-Cover the pudding with a piece of plastic wrap directly touching the pudding – so a skin does not form.
-Let the pudding cool slightly before covering the bowl with a lid and refrigerating until cool.
+Optional – Strain the mixture through a fine mesh strainer set over the bowl to remove any lumps.
+Cover the pudding with a piece of plastic wrap directly touching the pudding, so a skin does not form.
+Let the pudding cool slightly at room temperature before refrigerating to avoid condensation.
+Refrigerate until ready to use.

 1 tablespoon unsalted butter